seadordagic1994/rubicontask/README.md

 Hello "Rubicon d.o.o".
 Here is the finished .NET Developer Assignment.

 Before you start testing the application, you will have to set up the connection string in "Web.config" file, so the database can be created on your SQL Server.
-(SQL Server Express will be ok)
+(SQL Server Express should be ok)

 - In the "connectionStrings" tag, under "connectionString=" change the "Data Source=" and write your SQL Server instance name.
 I have used "Integrated Security=true" so I am not using username and password.
 If you need to enter username and password then at the end of "connectionString=" add "User id=;Password=;" with your autorization data.